-- If you are recovering from surgery, talk with your doctor about specific exercises you can perform safely once you feel better.
+- If you are recovering from surgery, talk with your doctor about specific exercises you can do safely once you feel better.
 Start slowly and gradually build up your activities as you become stronger.
-If you have a physical therapist, ask them to provide you with a printed copy of the exercises they want you to perform when you aren’t visiting them.
+If you have a physical therapist, ask them to give you a printed copy of the exercises they want you to do when you aren’t visiting them.

 - If you are a caregiver, ask family members to come over so you can go for a walk, or work out to an exercise video when you have a free moment.
 Remember an important part of caring for someone else is to stay healthy yourself.

 As we said last week, exercise isn’t hard.
-Make it simple, make it a habit.
+Make it easier by making it a habit.

-PS.
 Have you had a setback in your activity?
-How did you snap back?
+What inspired you to snap back?